Carrowkennedy ambush: Preparation

 On discovering the Glenacolly Bridge destroyed, the patrol went to Darby Hastings Pub for refreshments.
-The Ford Car had broken down at about the same time, Delahunt had made repairs and was bringingup the rear which he later felt had saved his life.
+The Ford Car had broken down at about the same time, Delahunt had made repairs and brought to the rear which he later felt had saved his life.
 The patrol headed back towards Westport.
-Contrary to regulations, he was driving the first lorry, when he should have been in the back of the second lorry with his men.
+Contrary to regulations, Stevenson was driving the first lorry, when he should have been in the back of the second lorry with his men.
 This increased his risk and separated him from his men.